noryarroyo/Github-Blog-/_posts/2023-03-16-data-collection.md

 ![Figure](https://raw.githubusercontent.com/esnt/my386blog/main/assets/images/df_complete.png)

+If you want to look at my completed code for this portion of the project you can access it at this [repository](https://github.com/noryarroyo/386-Data-Project-).

 # Conclusion

 In this post, I showed how to extract the data from the IMDb database, but you can use this same method to gather other type of information that interests you.
 On the EDA, I will find out the reason why these movies are so popular.